-Facilities and campuses are perpetually staffed by specially trained team members who act as resources to clients at any time.
-Monitored camera systems throughout the adolescent program campuses ensure that the physical location of all clients is readily available.
+Facilities and grounds are perpetually staffed by specially trained team members who act as resources to clients at any time.
+Monitored camera systems throughout the adolescent programs ensure that the physical location of all clients is readily available.
 All family and authorized consulting healthcare professional visits are recorded and visitors are accompanied by Turnbridge staff.
-The secluded and gated acreage of the Residential Program reduces contact with nearby residences or businesses.
+The secluded and gated acreage of our Adolescent Girl’s and Adolescent Boy’s Residential Programs reduces contact with nearby residences or businesses.

-The small size of our adolescent program — just twelve clients — also plays an important role in helping young people and family members feel safe.
+The small size of our adolescent programs — just eighteen clients per program — also plays an important role in helping young people and family members feel safe.
 While clients are independent throughout their treatment stay, they are very regularly engaged with staff members and peers.
-The entire Turnbridge Adolescent Team strives to develop a positive therapeutic rapport with clients.
+Turnbridge Adolescent Team Members strive to develop a positive therapeutic rapport with clients.

-Adolescents at the program maintain a full and diverse schedule of activities including individual therapy, group meals, on-campus adventure programming, recreation, and family programming.
+Adolescents at our programs maintain a full and diverse schedule of activities, including individual and group therapy, group meals, on-campus adventure programming, recreation, and family programming.
 All recreational activities are closely supervised by trained Turnbridge staff to ensure that activities are safe as well as enjoyable.

 Emotional safety is as important as physical safety when it comes to meeting the needs of adolescents with mental health and substance use disorders.
-The Turnbridge curriculum is designed to expose young people to a wide range of therapies activities, and challenges.
+The Turnbridge curriculum is designed to expose young people to a wide range of therapies, activities, and challenges.
 Observing the ways in which adolescents respond to various stimuli is one way to identify issues that treatment can address.
 It is also crucial, however, that clients are not compelled to engage in activities that exacerbate their conditions.
-The care team is highly sensitive to the attitudes of each client and can tailor treatments and activities that make them the most comfortable.
+Team members are highly sensitive to the attitudes of each client and can tailor treatments and activities that make them the most comfortable.

 Not all young people enjoy team sports or heavy physical exertion.
 Others may experience anxiety related to academic work.
 Some find it difficult to develop friendships easily.
 Our goal is to find the right combination of activities, therapies, and stimuli that allow us to make therapeutic progress while reducing perceived stress.
 While we may ask young people to try new things that are outside of their traditional comfort zones, this does not mean that they will be compelled to engage in activities that they do not enjoy or that induce worry.
 We support individual emotional health while using observations about client interactions to identify underlying concerns that can be addressed in therapy.